 Julie says, “I prioritized our weekly scheduled meeting – even in the face of having to find Wifi.”

-One time, while camping in the Hocking Hills, Julie and a friend traveled early one morning to McDonald’s, to keep a Discovery Bible Study despite the noise, with international students in China.
+One time, while camping in the Hocking Hills, Julie and a friend traveled early one morning to McDonald’s, to keep a Bible discussion despite the noise, with international students in China.
 The students’ questions honed in on the promise of the Holy Spirit in Acts 2.
-They understood that to receive the Holy Spirit they needed to repent of their sins and believe.
+They understood that to receive the Holy Spirit they needed to repent of their selfish choices and believe.
 Both students took the opportunity to pray.

 You can begin afresh… It’s not too late!